juaml/junifer/docs/understanding/preprocess.rst

 extracted from the ``BOLD_confounds`` data (must be provided by the :ref:`Data Grabber <datagrabber>`).
 The confounds are then regressed out from the ``BOLD`` data using :func:`nilearn.image.clean_img`.

 Currently, junifer supports only one confound removal class:
-:class:`junifer.preprocess.fMRIPrepConfoundRemover`.
+:class:`.fMRIPrepConfoundRemover`.
 This class is meant to remove confounds as described before, using the output of `fMRIPrep`_ as reference.

 Strategy